1) Suspected central nervous system (CNS) infection, particularly meningitis (the key indication for lumbar puncture).

 1. Obtain an informed consent from the conscious patient or a substitute decision maker.

 2. Assess the platelet count, INR, aPTT, and correct if abnormal.
-If the patient is treated with anticoagulants, discontinue them (Table 1 in Anticoagulant Treatment and Regional Anesthesia).
+If the patient is treated with anticoagulants, discontinue them (Table.
+Timing of procedures in patients…).

 3. Exclude elevated ICP (cerebral edema or tumor) on the basis of funduscopy (look for papilledema) or CT of the head.
 CT should be performed in all patients with a history of immunodeficiency, previous CNS disease, or recent seizure (epilepsy), and patients with papilledema, altered mental status, or focal neurologic signs.

 4. Place the patient in the lateral decubitus position, close to the edge of the examination table, with the patient’s back facing you.
-Lower limbs should be flexed at knees and hips, knees pulled against the abdomen, head at maximum flexion towards the knees (Figure 1).
+Lower limbs should be flexed at knees and hips, knees pulled against the abdomen, head at maximum flexion towards the knees (Figure.
+Appropriate patient positioning for lumbar…).
 Avoid excessive flexion of the spine; it should form a single line in one plane.
 The back and shoulders should be aligned in a plane perpendicular to the table.
 The procedure can also be done in a cooperative patient in a sitting position and under fluoroscopic guidance in a prone position.